Flood Mapping Updates

 Flood Map Information

 The link below will take you to the flood map changes viewer.
-This viewer provides a single location to access flood hazard data across several data life states and facilitates a better understanding of potential changes coming to flood hazard risks.
+This viewer provides a single location to access flood hazard data and facilitate a better understanding of potential changes coming to flood hazard risks.

 Flood Update Summary

 FEMA is updating flood mapping documents in surrounding counties, including Kettering.
 The maps and related information guide development to reduce flood impact and to assign risk for insurance purposes.
 The primary impact to certain Kettering property owners will be potential development restrictions and possible requirement of flood insurance by mortgage companies.
 The specific documents being updated are the Flood Insurance Study and Flood Insurance Rate Maps (FIRMs).

 The new maps were created using more advanced and accurate technology to determine the land form.
 The analysis identifies waterways and projected elevations during flood events.
 The four key technical terms when evaluating flood maps are Floodplain, Floodway, Flood Fringe and Base Flood Elevation.

 The Floodway can be understood as a waterway swelling up to overflow the banks.
 Development in the Floodway is essentially prohibited by the City’s Flood Damage Prevention Ordinance.